matwilso/matwilso.github.io/_drafts/sim2real.md

 Short horizon wins and it eventually becomes bottleneck.
 Not if we achieve this.

+## Specific claims that I would bet money on
+(or maybe do superforecasting predictions.  measure my accuracy)

+The future best simulator as measured by ability to accurately transfer to the real world across a broad set of tasks will largely be learned from data rather than programmed.
+At least 1 Million weights will be used in the network.
+And it will be trained on at least 100k image frames and likely more.

 ## sim notes
 For individual research projects, this is fine, you have to pick your battles.